 Each year there are 4 showcasing platforms judged, mainly, by jazz promoters from around the world.

-This year’s judges included festival promoters from Pori, Copenhagen, Jarasum, Enjoy Jazz, Vancouver, April Jazz, Montréal, North Sea, London, San Sebastián & more.
+Previous year’s judges have included festival promoters from Pori, Copenhagen, Jarasum, Enjoy Jazz, Vancouver, April Jazz, Montréal, North Sea, London, San Sebastián & more.

 So whether or not you got a slot, a lot of influencial people have checked out your music!

 These judges were sent links (audio, video, website…) of every artist who applied and had to mark each one as a simple YES or NO to get through to the next round.

 The judging deadline is usually 2-3 weeks after registration closes, which means a LOT of music to listen to in a relatively short amount of time.

 Whilst the judges focus is on musical quality, they also considered “international tour readiness” – this is something you can be thinking about now for the future, showcases or not!